Barcelona School of Economics: History

+Name change

-The school changed its name to Barcelona School of Economics in 2021.
+The institution changed its name to Barcelona School of Economics in 2021.

+Mission

+The Barcelona School of Economics aims to promote the creation and transmission of frontier knowledge in Economics and related disciplines, by consolidating Barcelona as a world-class center of research, academic education, and professional training with the ultimate goals of informing policy and promoting economic and social wellbeing.

+Board of Trustees

+BSE's Board of Trustees includes both private and public institutions, as well as distinguished academics who serve in a personal capacity.

 Scientific Council

 The BSE Scientific Council works with faculty and administrators to ensure the quality of teaching, research, and admissions procedures.
 The council is made up of leading academics, including several Nobel Laureates in Economics.

-The first chair of the Scientific Council was Hugo Sonnenschein (1940-2021), President Emeritus of the University of Chicago, who held the position from 2008 until 2021.
+The first chair of the Scientific Council was Hugo Sonnenschein (1940–2021), President Emeritus of the University of Chicago, who held the position from 2008 until 2021.
+The current chair is Matthew O. Jackson, Professor of Economics at Stanford University.